SwissDataScienceCenter/renku-vnc/x11vnc/README.md

      }
 }
 ```

+Jupyter proxy server will specify the `{port}` number that the VNC server or websockify proxy must use to listen to.

 It is possible to also specify an icon for the VNC launcher in `launcher_entry`.
 See the [Jupyter server proxy documentation](https://jupyter-server-proxy.readthedocs.io/en/latest/server-process.html) for details.